COVID-19 Webinars You Can Watch Now

 Angela Mouzakitis, Ph.D., BCBA-D, LBA teaches at St. John’s University as an Assistant Professor in the Psychology department.
 Her research includes working with behavior support plans for children with autism spectrum disorder.
 In this presentation, she discusses some of the significant causes and effects of emotional distress during schedule disruptions and how to tackle them with concrete, evidence-based coping mechanisms.

-Home All Day – Exercising at Home During COVID-19
+Home All Day – Exercise During COVID-19

 School closures, suspended recreational activities, and limited therapies due to the COVID-19 pandemic have left many families with few choices for physical activities.
 Tune in to learn how the need for movement and sensory integration doesn’t stop, and tips for exercises that may help fill the gap.
+David S. Geslak, BS, ACSM EP-C, CSCS started Exercise Connection in 2009.

 Prenatal Nutrition During COVID-19

 Are you or somebody you know thinking of having a child – or maybe a baby is already on the way?
 Do you have questions about precautions to consider from a nutritional perspective during the COVID-19 pandemic?
 Learn steps for optimizing preconception and prenatal health through good nutrition.
+Vicki Kobliner is a Registered Dietitian has extensive experience using various diet modalities to help children with autism and related disorders.
+Vicki works with infants, children, and adults with chronic illnesses, digestive disorders, food allergies, ADHD, and autism, and provides fertility and prenatal nutrition counseling.